A project syncing tool for WordPress.

 This command searches the repository for snapshots.

 <search-text>will be compared against project names and authors.
+Multiple queries can be used to search snapshots in different projects.
 Searching for "*" will return all snapshots.

 wpsnapshots delete <snapshot-id> [--verbose]